-CHECK LICENCE ONLINE: You can inspect or share your driving licence information online.
-It is useful to create a check code so you can share your driving record when hiring a car.
-It also shows what information DVLA holds on your licence.
+CHECK LICENCE DETAILS: You can inspect or share your driving licence information online.
+It is a useful way of creating a 'check code' when hiring a car and to see what information DVLA holds on your licence.

 Driving Licence Regulations in the United Kingdom